costa-rica/WhatSticks11DataTools/README.md

 ### ws_utilities/scheduler/main.py
 interpolate_missing_dates_exclude_references
+- OBE removed, due to ws_analysis/daily_dfs/user_location_day.py create_df_daily_user_location_consecutive
-- TODO: (possible remove?)
-This checks for gaps in a user's UserLocationDay.
+- This checks for gaps in a user's UserLocationDay.
 If there it is it fills it in.
-However, I beleive we don't need this because the ws_analysis (create_df_daily_user_location_consecutive) takes care of any gaps in a user's UserLocationDay.
-- This is used by WS11Scheduler. consider removing this process as it's unnecessary.

 ## Contributing